Zariphron/Team-10/Specification.md

 ## Primary postconditions
       * The system displays a message that the file was renamed.

 ## Alternate Sequences
       * The user entered an invalid name.
       1. The system displays an error message to the user.
       2. The system prompts the user to enter a valid name.

 # Use case 12: Track hours worked every day
 ## Summary
-      A user who record of their worked, gain control of their time, and complete the tasks on time.
+      Users are able to document how long they worked in a day.

 ## Actors
       1. Professors
       2. Students

 ## Preconditions
-      1. Users have their account
+      1. Users have an account
       2. Users have logged in to the application

 ## Triggers